boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/visualization-widgets/number-card.md

 ![Header properties customized](/static/assets/embedded/visualizing-data/visualization-widgets/images/number-card/header-properties.png)

+### Basic Settings

+### Show Tooltip

+This option allows you to toggle the visibility of tooltip in a card.

 ## How to apply conditional formatting in Number card

 By enabling the advanced settings in formatting , you can customize the color, styles, and highlighting of the data based on the conditional range values.